intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ### Discussion

 There is a concern that we’re missing observability for the network as a whole.
-Each application provider and operator has its our own little lens.
+Each application provider and operator has their own little lens.
 No-one has the big-picture view of the network.

 How much of a safety margin do we need?
 Some of the resiliency comes from